GOP, Trump and Duke: Louisiana's red state quandary

 While most of the opponents of incumbents pose little threat, it still creates a problem because they have to spend money and campaign to show voters they are not taking their re-election for granted.

 FAX-NET UPDATE is published weekly and delivered to your home or office by fax or e-mail.
 Subscription rates are: $50 for 12 months (50 issues) or $35 for six months.
 To subscribe, send check or money order to: Fax-Net Update, P.O.
 Box 44522, Shreveport, LA 71134.
-If you have questions, tips or want to do a guest column, call 861-0552 or send e-mail to This email address is being protected from spambots.
-You need JavaScript enabled to view it." target="_blank" style="color: #1155cc;">[email protected]net.
+If you have questions, tips or want to do a guest column, call 861-0552 or send e-mail to [email protected]net.